DistrictOfJoban/Joban-Client-Mod/CONTRIBUTING.md

 Thanks for considering to contribute to Joban Client Mod, below you'll find some informations and rules regarding different type of contributions you could make!

 ## Bug Reporting
 Submitting a bug report is a great way to put lights on the issue you noticed that are not behaving correctly.
+To get started, head over to the [issues](https://github.com/DistrictOfJoban/Joban-Client-Mod/issues) page and submit a new issue!

 ## Documentation
 All information and documentation regarding JCM is located on our [wiki](https://www.joban.tk/wiki/JCM:Joban_Client_Mod), if you would like to update or add any information, you can create an account there and start modifying!